djnnvx/yellow/README.md

 This software is provided as-is, at the discretion of professionals.
 Developpers assume no responsability for your lack of morals or overall stupidity.
 Please use at your own risk, in a controlled environnement.
 Thanks<3

+## Roadmap

+For next version, i want to take care of at least two items described here:

+* `scan`: integrate browser-dependant tools (katana, gowitness),
+* `scan`: integrate a runner for nuclei that will automatically fetch new rules,
+* `scan`: port third-party tools (smbenum, ldapsearch, enum4linux),
+* `scan`: add a CVE query system

+> feel free to suggest more. :)~
+> if you'd like to do so, reach me by mail or on social media: https://djnn.sh/pgp

+### Contributing

+This software's code is public, but not open to contributions.
+The reason for that is that if something is integrated, I want to make sure I am able to maintain it afterwards.

 ## Installing